For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Plus, as a nice added bonus, you could also start making props for Central's public performances while studying there – a pretty amazing opportunity.

 It's easy to overlook unusual degrees, but you never know where they could take you.
-Although they're certainly niche, you could stand a better chance of getting a graduate job if you can prove yourself as an expert in your niche field.
+Although they're certainly niche, you could stand a better chance of getting a graduate job if you can prove yourself as an expert in your field.

 You might also be interested in knowing what kind of salary you could expect from your degree once you graduate...